matthewlong29/PareAndFlourish_Site/_posts/2017-04-09-why-a-functional-resume-will-land-you-an-interview.md

 image:
   teaser: functional-resume.jpg
   feature: functional-resume.jpg
-  alt: "Why a “Functional Resume” Will Land you an Interview"

 tags: Functional Resume, Functional Resume Template, How to Write a Functional Resume

-comments: true
 ---

 ## Millennial Professional Pt.
 1: Why a “Functional Resume” Will Land you an Interview